 What Does The Government Say About Xolair

 In September 2014, the FDA issued a drug safety communication regarding the increased risk of heart and brain blood vessel issues with the use of Xolair.
 The FDA stated: "The heart and brain blood vessel problems included mini-strokes known as transient ischemic attacks or TIAs; heart attacks; sudden, unexpected chest pain; high blood pressure in the arteries of the lungs called pulmonary hypertension; and blood clots in the lungs and veins.
 Although the data are suggestive of a serious safety signal, due to weaknesses in how the safety study was designed and carried out, we are unable to definitively confirm or determine the exact increased level of these risks with Xolair."

 The FDA specifically concluded that Xolair was associated with an increased risk of cardiovascular and cerebrovascular serious adverse events, as well as for myocardial infarction, unstable angina, transient ischemic attack, pulmonary embolism/venous thrombosis, and pulmonary hypertension.

 Has Xolair Been Subject to a Recall as a Result of Cardiovascular and Cerebrovascular Issues

-As of this time, there has not been a recall of Xolair related to cardiovascular and cerebrovascular issues.
+As of January 2019, there has not been a recall of Xolair related to cardiovascular and cerebrovascular issues.
 However, in September 2014, the Food and Drug Administration publicly warned that Xolair is linked to an increased risk of heart and brain blood vessel problems.

 Government and Scientific Studies Regarding Xolair